chris-clifton/the_house_two/documentation/ideas.md

 - Unlockable "skins" could be used as rewards
   - hats, shirts, accessories, pets, I dunno
 - Unnecessary and you cant draw so you'd be paying for this

+# Messages system
+- When a user marks a task complete (changing its status to :pending_review), send a message to the admins/moderators to let them know they have a task to review
+- When an admin/moderator has reviewed the task and marks it either complete, failed, or in progress, send a message to the user to let them know the new status of their task
+  - If the task was marked complete by an admin/moderator, congratulate the user on a job well done and show them the reward they got for that task and their rewards balance
+  - If the task was marked failed, let the user know the rewards they have missed out on and their current balance
+  - If the task was changed back to in progress, let the user know they need to take another shot at it
+  - Provide the ability for the admin/moderator to leave a custom message
+    - back to inprogress example: "Almost finished the dishes but you forgot to start the machine"
+    - marked failed example: "Didnt feed the dog and I already did it"